AliceDang7001/RPG_GameMaker/Plug-In Trackers.md

 allow those with JavaScript proficiency maximum control with states and any unique effects that follow.

-YEP_ElementCore: Elemental control in RPG Maker MV is pretty lacking.
-The calculation of how multiple elements are handled aren't very clear nor are they too intuitive when it comes to certain aspects.
+<b>YEP_ElementCore:</b> Elemental control in RPG Maker MV is pretty lacking.
+The calculation of how
+multiple elements are handled aren't very clear nor are they too intuitive when it comes to certain aspects.
 This plugin also gives way to skills and items having more than one element, battlers being able to absorb, reflect,